fjgimeno/Zomboid_SaveBackupCreator/README.md

 # Zomboid_SaveBackupCreator
 A simple python tool to create backups from your saves

-This app only supports the main play modes, no challenge modes at all are supported.
+~~This app only supports the main play modes, no challenge modes at all are supported.~~ Added the posibility to backup saves from the three challenge maps that exist as of March 24 2025

 Usage:
   Windows: